How to use recycled plastic products in building and construction

 Whether it be heavy machinery, rubble or debris, the Stokbord® Road Shield offers high tensile strength and helps keep mess to a minimum.
 The recycled plastic sheet features ergonomic handles and round corners for seamless installation, providing effective protection against damage to the ground.

 This versatile and durable sheet is ideal for the construction sector as it can be used to protect the ground from heavy machinery.
 It is easy to clean and virtually maintenance-free, keeping costs low without compromising on high performance.
+More recently, Stokbord® Sheet has been used as a wall protector.

 Construction projects take place indoors and outdoors.
 Whether renovating a house or carrying out restoration work on a historic building, the Stokbord® Floor Shield is a great option for internal protection.
 Made from 100% recycled plastic, reusable and featuring anti-slip markings to increase safety on site, the sheet can help protect internal floors from scratches, dents and marks.